To get ready for your retirement, or your financial independence, you will need a recurring stream of cash flow.

 Below are two products which we find to be popular among clients and the general public to get a regular income:

 - An investor will contribute a lump sum or recurring capital for a fixed number of years.
 After 5 years, the plan provides a regular income to the investor.
 The regular income is partly guaranteed and non-guaranteed.
-The regular income can either go on forever, provided the plan still has value, or the regular income has a tenure for 10 to 20 years.
-They are sometimes labelled broadly as private annuity or retirement plans.
+The regular income can either go on forever, provided the plan still has value, or the regular income has tenure for 10 to 20 years.
+They are sometimes labelled broadly as a private annuity or retirement plans.

 - Unit Trusts / Exchange Traded Funds (ETF) that provides a dividend income.
 These are funds actively or passively managed with an investment mandate in certain investment philosophies, particular geographical regions, sectors, asset classes.
-The unique thing is that they provide the investors with monthly or quarterly income, which is not guaranteed and can be volatile.
+The unique thing is that they provide investors with monthly or quarterly income, which is not guaranteed and can be volatile.

 For a lot of investors, they prioritize this income component as a key consideration when deciding whether to invest in investment A, investment B or investment C.

 But in our opinion, while the ability to generate income is important, having a passive income should not be the main criteria in evaluating whether you should choose investment A over investment B or C.

 Some of the funds that you are currently evaluating may not distribute an income by default.
 We often refer to these funds as accumulating funds, which are different from distributing funds that distribute a passive income on its own.